joostvdg/joostvdg.github.io/docs/tanzu/tap-gitops/tap-gitops-prep.md

 I recommend seperating these into three categories:

-1. resources that are required for each TAP workload
+1. Resources that are required for each TAP workload
-1. resources that need to exist only once, and are strongly tied to TAP
+1. Resources that need to exist only once, and are ***strongly*** tied to TAP
-1. resources that need to exist only once, and are loosely tied to TAP
+1. Resources that need to exist only once, and are ***loosely*** tied to TAP

 The first category are resources you want to cover with the Namespace Provisioner, addressed in the next section.